 Matur is designed for a service like GrubHub or GoPuff.
 First and foremost, it functions as a restaurant directory website.
 You can add restaurants yourself and allow others to signup and submit their own establishments for review.
 Visitors can then find restaurants near them and order dishes.

 On the homepage featured in the screenshot above, you can see how Matur prompts visitors to enter a restaurant and location.
 It will then present a list of relevant restaurants to choose from.
 They can browse the dishes and view the photographs, descriptions, and reviews for the restaurant.

 The ordering functionality is handled by WooCommerce, which is a great choice because it’s currently the most popular eCommerce solution on the web.
 Matur also includes a robust mix of customization features.
 You can use the bundled page builder to create custom page templates, change your fonts and font sizes, and even design your own image sliders.

 Fooxy is a WordPress theme built for restaurants that also provide delivery services.
 Rather than requiring visitors to call, they can actually browse your menu online and add items to their cart.
 Then they can checkout and order their food all without leaving your site.

-While Fooxy isn’t designed for websites that will strictly focus on food delivery, it will work great for pizza deliveries and similar businesses.
-The design is simple and easy to browse especially the menu which has a very clear and user-friendly layout.
+While Fooxy isn’t designed for websites that will strictly focus on food delivery, it will work great for pizzerias and similar businesses.
+The design is simple and easy to browse, especially the menu, which has an obvious and user-friendly layout.